Bruce Stephenson's research and teaching reveal how history informs the intersection of

 Stephenson’s Nolen research introduced him to two founding members of the Congress of the New Urbanism, Andres Duany and Elizabeth Plater-Zyberk.
 Nolen inspired their plan

 for Seaside, Florida, the prototype New Urbanist community.
 In 1990 Stephenson presented his

 findings at a John Nolen Symposium hosted by the University of Miami and DPZ.
 Since then he

 has written extensively on Nolen.
-The Introduction he wrote to the re-print of Nolen's New Ideals in Planning and Stephenson's biography, John Nolen, Landscape Architect and City Planner, document the noted reformer’s genius for place-making and reveal why Nolen's plans continue to inform professional practitioners and civic organizations.
+The Introduction he wrote to the re-print of Nolen's New Ideals in the Planning of Cities, Towns, and Villages, and Stephenson's biography, John Nolen, Landscape Architect and City Planner, document the noted reformer’s genius for place-making and reveal why Nolen's plans continue to inform professional practitioners and civic organizations.
 Nolen inspired the creation of the University of Wisconsin Arborteum (UWA), the longest on-going ecological restoration project in the world.
 The UWA informed Stephenson's work restoring the native landscape of the Genius Preserve, which won the 1000 Friends of Florida Community Betterment Award.